noamshamir/Nim/README.md

 - The game is lost by the player who takes the last match.
 Effectively, this means that one wins by leaving one match remaining after their turn.

 ## The Winning Strategy
-_Spoiler alert: this section will reveal the winning strategy_
+_Spoiler alert: this section will reveal the winning strategy.
+Don't reveal if you want to be beaten by the bot a couple of times, and try to figure out what its doing._
 <span class="spoiler"></span>
  <details>
  <summary>Click to reveal the solution</summary>